learn-co-curriculum/dsc-ai-academy-semester1-capstone/README.md

-# Phase 1 Project Description
+# Semester 1 Capstone Project Description

 You've made it all the way through the Intensive portion of this course - take a minute to celebrate your awesomeness!